Extension is expanding its online education and resources to adapt to COVID-19 restrictions.

 Finally, crop consultants and producers have reported that when they applied fungicides to corn following hail damage in west central and south central Minnesota, there was no notable decrease in disease or increase in yield with the fungicide applications.

 In 1985 and 1986 in Arlington, researchers simulated root lodging on three corn hybrids by saturating the soil and pushing stalks over at the base so the stalk angle was 20 to 30 degrees from the soil surface.
-Averaged over the three hybrids, grain yield reduced by 14 to 24 percent, but grain moisture at harvest was unaffected.
+Averaged over the three hybrids, grain yield was reduced by 14 to 24 percent, but grain moisture at harvest was unaffected.

-Stalk breakage is common when plants experience strong winds around tasseling.
-This is because plants have just completed rapid vegetative growth and its stalks are brittle.
+Stalk breakage, often referred to as green snap, is common when plants experience strong winds around tasseling.
+This is because plants have just completed rapid vegetative growth and the stalks are brittle.

 Impact on yield